CMMAi/HEA_Mechanisms/README.md

 # HEA mechanisms
 In this repositiory, we demonstrate the LAMMPS code used in our MD simulations and the snapshot videos for our simulations.
+An example of an equimolar CoCrFeMnNi HEA system is demoed in this repository.
+You can generate your preferable input and data files using the code from this repository.

 ## Tensile simulation
 If you wish to run our code, we use the **`lammps-16Mar18`** version of LAMMPS with mpi execution.
 The **`equimolar.data`** file is our data file, you can also generate your preferable atom configuration.
 Please note that the simulation box size should be identical and the lattice parameter is 3.595 Angstroms.
-The data is in [100], [010], [001] axial directions.
+Our data is in [100], [010], [001] axial directions.

 The **`tensile_equimolar.in`** is our input file.
 The simulation process is as follows:
 1. Energy minimization